A Journey Within and Beyond Disconnection

 For many women with addiction, matters of the heart are the heart of the matter.
 The basic answer to “what’s the matter?”, it turns out, is a wounded heart.
-If we just look at the outer effects of addiction, we see disorder and dysregulation of the magnitude that has the power to disrupt organic, natural ways of relating with others.
+If we look at the outer effects of addiction, we see disorder and dysregulation of the magnitude that has the power to disrupt organic, natural ways of relating to others.
 In other words, addiction impairs the heart’s ability to connect with others.

 The inability to feel connected, which is to say, the inability to feel love.
-Almost everyone grows up with heart wounds.
-We are damaged in our natural right to know ourselves as “lovable just because”.
-In other words, we grow up in conditions that tell us we are “lovable if”, and “lovable when”.
+Almost every one grows up with heart wounds.
+We are damaged in our natural right to know ourselves as “lovable just because.”
+In other words, we grow up in conditions that tell us we are “lovable if” and “lovable when.”
 Our lovability will happen at a certain future point, or if achieved, then is experienced only for a precarious moment.

-In the absence of genuine love, by which I mean total acceptance and enjoyment of who we are, patience and space, kindness and closeness, affection, respect, and of our individual self, we will settle for the next best thing.
+In the absence of genuine love, I mean total acceptance and enjoyment of who we are, patience and space, kindness and closeness, affection, respect, and of our individual self, we will settle for the next best thing.
 An imitation of love will do.
 Addiction’s effects on the body and brain mimic the effects of love.
-Many of us became hooked on our drug of choice because of the oceanic feelings that seemed to blur out our isolation, separation, and pain.
+Many of us became hooked on our drug of choice because of the oceanic feelings that seemed to blur our isolation, separation, and pain.

-It seemed to turn us into more lovable people, or maybe made the others seem more loving.
+It seemed to turn us into more lovable people or maybe made the others seem more loving.
 It was an illusion, however, because at the same time that the addiction gave us a short-term experience of bliss by hijacking our own store of pleasure neurotransmitters and spending them all at once on us, it was actually depleting us and creating dependency.

 It was like a boyfriend that seemed to be spending a bunch of money on us but was getting that money out of our own account.
 Once we enter recovery and halt the pattern of addiction, love issues come rising to the surface almost immediately.
 Our problematic ways of relating instantly appear, perhaps even getting worse before they begin getting better.

 In addition to our focus on compassion, acceptance, and understanding, at Villa Kali Ma, we have a weekly couples group therapy and relationship counseling program to help us look at our relationship patterns in more detail.
-The purpose of the group is to help us adjust and align ourselves so that our hearts work again – so that the natural in and outflow of love happens as easily as breath.
+The purpose of the group is to help us adjust and align ourselves so that our hearts work again – so that the natural in and outflow of love happens as easily as breathing.
 What is in the way of being able to give and receive unconditional love?

 As we continue to recover, we gradually fill the hole in our soul with a genuine source of nourishing, soothing love, the love that life has for all parts of itself.
 When our hearts are reopened enough, the in and outflow of life’s love for us happens naturally.
 Then we do not need to look at others as food for our hungry hearts.
-Instead, we practice giving, knowing that we will always receive, if not right in this moment, then in another one.
+Instead, we practice giving, knowing that we will always receive, if not right in this moment, then in another.
 Once reconnected to our own source of true love, we relax, trusting that we will never again have to go too long without love.

-You are warmly welcomed to come explore your own connection to love here at Villa Kali Ma’s couples group therapy and relationship counseling program.
+You are warmly welcomed to come to explore your own connection to love here at Villa Kali Ma’s couples group therapy and relationship counseling program.